talmeym/regurgitator-core/README.md

 it can work with http to mock/stub http services, or be embedded within any other request / response mechanism.

-it is separated out into relevant components, so you only have to include the parts you need in your project; configure it to do what you want; deploy it and go.
+it is separated out into modular components, so you only have to include the parts you need into your project, then configure it to do what you want, deploy it and go.